Updated in 2025-02

 Turn warnings into errors.
 The difference between warning and error

-is that besides whether it contains warning
+is that besides whether it contains warning or

-string, the more important point is that error
+error string, the more important point is that error

 prevents the output of the link result.